Virakal/WoWThon/README.md

 A more complete documentation will be written soon.
 Additional help can be found in the class and method docstrings.

+## Features ##
+WoWThon attempts to provide a simple and easy to use front end for the CP API.
+Data is accessed through object properties and only fetched from the server when it is actually needed.
+For the largest part, all interaction with the server is done behind the scenes.

+Where possible, every attempt was made to avoid making further lookups from the server explicitly.
+For example, the Guild.members property contains not a list of member IDs but a list of fully functional Character objects.

 ## Todo ##
 The following is a list of tasks still to be done, or considered:

+- 'Last modified' checking
 - Method of installing
 - Exceptions and error code handling
 - Authentication